boolean-uk/database-cinema-booking-api/README.md

 ## Testing your work

 - Run the test suite with `npm test`
-- Run the extension test suite with `npm run test:ext`
+- Run the extension test suite with `npm run test-extensions`
     - When working on extensions, create your own tests by using the one provided in `test/api/extensions` as a guide

 So far, you may have been using `curl` to manually test your API endpoints.
 You can continue to use this approach if you choose, or you can download a tool to make things a little easier.
 There are two main options: